saradufour/github_course2025_Bruna_ForkTest/concepts_dictionary.md

 1. Dev.
 Area: Local folder where you work

-2. Staging Area: Place where you add files to prepare for the commit
+2. Staging Area: Place where you add files to prepare for the commit.
+It is specially important when working with several files, and I need to classify the ones that I want to commit together.

 3. Local repository: Where you store the versions, `.git` folder.

-Testing a no msg commit.